 - CDPB 313 - Marketing Books for Children and Teens

 Complete this course series to earn a Professional Development Award from The Chang School.

 Our instructors are respected industry experts.
 They work in publishing and bring up-to-date, applied knowledge to every course.
 Here is an up-to-date list of our current Publishing instructors and their biographies.

 You may also wish to visit our Instructor Profile Directory.

-Our Publishing program academic coordinators – Brad Horning and Meg Taylor – are seasoned veterans of the publishing industry.
-They bring a wealth of knowledge and experience and possess strong links with the Canadian publishing community.
+Our Publishing program academic coordinators – Kelvin Kong and Meg Taylor – have a wealth of experience and strong links with the Canadian publishing community.

 Their roles include the following:

 - curriculum development

 - liaising with the publishing community

 If you have any questions about the Publishing program, don’t hesitate to contact our coordinators: firstname.lastname@example.org.